What DecIQ® is built on

 Corporate transformation programmes

 Across corporate transformation programmes spanning financial services, pharmaceuticals, logistics, utilities, and government.
+All targeting the transformation value gap.
 Multiple sectors, multiple decision types, multiple analytical environments.

-The governance gap was consistent enough to notice.
+The operational gap was consistent enough to notice.
 Not yet a structural argument.

 Stage 2